Structure & Content

 Courses will not be automatically recognized as free electives.

 For recognition of all successfully completed courses as free electives at WU or as concurrent enrolment at another university in Austria (Mitbeleg), please send an e-mail to email@example.com after your grade has been issued/entered in LPIS.

-For credit transfer of courses taken as free electives as a degree student at another university in Austria, abroad at one of our partner universities, or courses taken at the Business Language Center, please find detailed information here.
+For credit transfer of courses taken as free electives as a degree student at another university, abroad at one of our partner universities, or courses taken at the Business Language Center, please find detailed information here.

 -Credit information of courses chosen as free electives at WU